-A. With the publication of the Update to the TB Component of the Technical Instructions for the Medical Examination of Aliens in the United States (available at http://www.cdc.gov/ncidod/dq/civil.htm) any initial testing for TB may be done by either using the TST or the IGRA as initial TB testing method.
-That is, for medical examinations conducted on or after November 1, 2009, the civil surgeon may use any of these methods.
+A. With the publication of the Update to the TB Component of the Technical Instructions for the Medical Examination of Aliens in the United States (see the "CDC: Technical Instructions for Civil Surgeons" link to the right) any initial testing for TB may be done by either using the TST or the IGRA as initial TB testing method.
+That is, for medical examinations conducted on or after Nov.
+1, 2009, the civil surgeon may use any of these methods.
 However, if the IGRA method is used, the civil surgeon must record the results of the IGRA test on the newest version of the Form I-693, Report of Medical Examination and Vaccination Record (edition October 14, 2009).
 Older versions of Form I-693 cannot be used for recording the IGRA results.

 Q. Are there any exceptions to the initial TB testing requirement?